annabeljump/GenomeStringFinder/README.md

 5. Enjoy!

-Any time you wish to use the script after this point, you merely need to follow steps 4 i-iii
+Any time you wish to use the script again, you merely need to follow steps 4 i-iii